sjmudd/ps-top/README.md

 Feedback and patches welcome.
-I am especially interested in hearing from you if you are using ps-top, or if you have ideas of how I can better use other information from the performance_schema tables to provide a more complete vision of what MySQL is doing or where it's busy.
+I am especially interested in hearing from you if you are using ps-top, or if you have ideas of how I can better use other information from the `performance_schema` tables to provide a more complete vision of what MySQL is doing or where it's busy.
+The tool has been used by myself and colleagues and helped quickly identify bottlenecks and problems in several systems.

 Simon J Mudd
 <sjmudd@pobox.com>